dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ➜
 ```

 Ok, so what to do now?
-I usually try to start with a Static Analysis, but this is written in C++, and finding a function within a socket can be trickier (because of c++ objects).
-One quick thing we can do is if we interact with the binary, one of the first things we can do is take note of which output being written to stdout, like the string "__ERROR__" that is sent to when you enter a wrong command, as we can observe
+I usually try to start with a Static Analysis, but this is written in C++, and finding a function within a socket can be trickier (because of c++ objects, if you want to do it you can try start [from here](https://www.youtube.com/watch?v=o-FFGIloxvE)).
+One quick thing we can do is if we are bale to interact with the binary, is to take note of which output is being sent to stdout, like the string "__ERROR__" that is sent when you enter a wrong command, as we can observe.

 ```
 ➜ nc 10.10.73.242 2121